· 6 min read

 Written in by Simon Lehmann Editor

-Base exposure is the single time, at a fixed aperture and magnification, that renders a negative’s important tones correctly on a given paper and grade.
-Guessing it wastes paper and chemistry, because print density rises steeply with exposure and the eye cannot reliably predict the result from the projected image.
-A stepped test strip resolves this by recording several exposures on one sheet, so the correct time is selected rather than estimated.
+Base exposure is the single time, at a fixed aperture and magnification, that places a negative’s chosen reference tone where you want it on a particular paper and grade.
+Guessing it wastes paper and chemistry, because paper density rises steeply and non-linearly with exposure and the eye cannot read the result from the dim projected image.
+A stepped test strip records several exposures on one sheet so the correct time is selected against a real, processed tone rather than estimated.
+The procedure below is Ilford’s own, worked on Multigrade RC at grade 2.

 How Ansel Adams treated the negative as a fixed score and the print as performance, holding back and burning in to realize a visualized tonal scale.